Stochastic computing

 Stochastic computing is a collection of techniques that represent continuous values by streams of random bits.
 Complex computations can then be computed by simple bit-wise operations on the streams.
 Stochastic computing is distinct from the study of randomized algorithms.

 Motivation and a simple example

 Suppose that $p,q \in [0,1]$ is given, and we wish to compute $p \times q$.
 Stochastic computing performs this operation using probability instead of arithmetic.

-Specifically, suppose that there are two random, independent bit streams called stochastic numbers (i.e. Bernoulli processes), where the probability of a one in the first stream is $p$, and the probability in the second stream is $q$.
+Specifically, suppose that there are two random, independent bit streams called stochastic numbers (i.e. Bernoulli processes), where the probability of a 1 in the first stream is $p$, and the probability in the second stream is $q$.
 We can take the logical AND of the two streams.

-The probability of a one in the output stream is $pq$.
-By observing enough output bits and measuring the frequency of ones, it is possible to estimate $pq$ to arbitrary accuracy.
+The probability of a 1 in the output stream is $pq$.
+By observing enough output bits and measuring the frequency of 1s, it is possible to estimate $pq$ to arbitrary accuracy.

 The operation above converts a fairly complicated computation (multiplication of $p$ and $q$) into a series of very simple operations (evaluation of $a_i \land b_i$) on random bits.

+To put in another perspective, assuming the truth table of an AND gate.
+Conventional interpretation is that the output is true if and only if input A and B are true.
+However, if the table is interpreted vertically, (0011) AND (0101) is (0001), i.e., 1/2 x 1/2 = 1/4, which is exactly an arithmetic multiplication.
+As the information is presented in probability distribution, probability multiplication is literally an AND operation.